 A large theoretical literature considers matching markets with complete information, with or without transfers; see Roth and Sotomayor (1990).
 Incomplete information poses many challenges to the analysis of matching markets.
-Even the basic notion of stability is difficult to translate when agents are not fully informed of everyone's preferences.
+Even the basic stability notion is difficult to translate when agents are not fully informed of everyone's preferences.
 Pairs that would block a matching with complete information-pairs of agents that prefer one another over their allocated match-may not form if agents cannot discern who would prefer a match with them.
-Furthermore, any attempt to form a blocking pair allows other participants to partially infer the preferences of the agents involved and possibly others' when those are correlated.
+Furthermore, any attempt to form a blocking pair allows other participants to partially infer the preferences of agents involved, possibly others' when those are correlated.

-Starting from Liu et al. (2014), several recent papers suggest stability notions for incomplete information markets, mostly restricting attention to incomplete information only on one market side.
+Starting from Liu, Mailath, Postlewaite, and Samuelson (2014), several recent papers suggest stability notions for incomplete information markets, mostly restricting attention to incomplete information only on one market side.
 Bikhchandani (2017) considers matching markets without transfers.
-Liu et al. (2014), and relatedly Alston (2020) and Liu (2020), consider matching with transfers as we do.
-At the heart of the stability notions in these papers is the idea that any agent's "deviation" from a matching, with its attendant transfers, ultimately leaves her (weakly) worse off.
+Liu et al. (2014), and relatedly Alston (2020) and Liu (2022), consider matching with transfers as we do.
+At the heart of the stability notions in these papers is the requirement that any agent's "deviation" from a matching, with its attendant transfers, ultimately leaves her (weakly) worse off.
 The stability notions in these papers are defined with respect to a given matching and a fixed specification of the uncertainty agents have about others' types.
 They do not consider the possibility that the match formation process may reveal information, rendering the specification of uncertainty endogenous and possibly leading to effectively complete information.

 Stability notions are interesting due to the presumption that, in frictionless decentralized markets, agents would ultimately converge to a stable outcome.
 Nonetheless, only a few papers explicitly model the decentralized process that generates such stable outcomes.
-Ferdowsian, Niederle, and Yariv (2020) consider a decentralized market game in which firms and workers interact in a dynamic fashion.
+Roth and Vate (1990) offer non-strategic dynamics that yield stable outcomes, whereby at each stage, a random blocking pair is implemented.
+Complete information is implicitly assumed, as all blocking pairs are considered at every step.
+Ferdowsian, Niederle, and Yariv (2022) consider a decentralized market game in which firms and workers interact in a dynamic fashion.
 They illustrate the hurdles incomplete information or time frictions generate in establishing stability as a property of equilibrium outcomes.
 Chen and Hu (2020) focus on incomplete-information settings and construct an adaptive learning process leading to stable outcomes as they define them.

-Hakimov and Kübler (2020) present a general overview of the experimental matching literature.
-Several papers in that literature share features with our design.4 Concurrent work by He, Wu, and Zhang (2020) considers decentralized matching with complete information allowing for transfers between participants.
-He, Wu, and Zhang (2020)'s design resembles that of our complete-information treatment, although their experimental markets have a prespecified time of operation.5 In line with our results, they observe far more stable outcomes in assortative than in anti-assortative markets.
+Hakimov and Kübler (2021) present a general overview of the experimental matching literature.
+Several papers in that literature share features with our design.4

+Concurrent work by He, Wu, and Zhang (2022) considers decentralized matching with complete information, allowing for transfers between participants.
+He et al. (2022)'s design resembles that of our complete-information treatment, although their experimental markets have a prespecified time of operation.5 In line with our results, they observe far more stable outcomes in assortative than in anti-assortative markets.
 In contrast with our results, they observe a substantial fraction of unmatched individuals, potentially due to the limited-market horizon.
+Outside the matching context, Agranov and Elliott (2021) identify the important impacts of transfers on bargaining outcomes.